What Is Compensation? (Definition and Types)

 Compensation contains base pay and additional forms of payment.
 In addition to your base pay, you might also see the following types of compensation in your career:

-Some of these are mandatory, but employers might offer additional benefits as a form of compensation.
-For example, in Australia, employers must pay a retirement contribution and paid time off.
+Some of these are mandatory but employers might offer additional benefits as a form of compensation.
+For example, in Australia, employers must pay Superannuation contributions and paid leave.
 This amount can change over time and vary depending on your sector.
-To attract new team members, employers might offer additional paid leave or a higher pension than the mandatory minimum.
+To attract new team members, employers might offer additional paid leave or make higher Superannuation contributions than the mandatory minimum.

 Bonus pay is a type of compensation your employer might offer.
 Some employers offer performance bonuses.
 For example, if you exceed your sales for the year, your company might pay you a certain amount at the end of the period as a bonus.
 Other companies offer regular bonuses to reward and motivate professionals.
 For instance, some businesses provide an annual holiday bonus to all team members.